Adiii581/PyPulse/README.md

 ```

 The script will print its progress to the console and create a `pypi_packages.csv` file in the same directory when finished.

-**Note:** Save the pypi_packages.csv to another file, since the scraper overwrites all the previous content in the pypi_packages.csv file once it's started again.
+**Note:** Copy the content in the pypi_packages.csv file to another file.
+Since, the scraper overwrites all the previous content in the pypi_packages.csv file once it's started again.

 -----